kif-framework/KIF/README.md

 *NOTE* These instruction assume you are using Xcode 4.
 For Xcode 3 you won't be able to take advantage of Workspaces, so the instructions will differ slightly.

 ### Add KIF to your project files
-We'll add the KIF project into the ./Frameworks/KIF subdirectory of your existing app.
+The first step is to add the KIF project into the ./Frameworks/KIF subdirectory of your existing app.
 If your project is stored in GitHub then you can use submodules to make updating in the future easier:

 	cd /path/to/MyApplicationSource
 	mkdir Frameworks